Speakers

 A skilled strategist and coalition-builder, Louisa is passionate about fostering systemic change through collaboration.
 She holds an MA in Cyberculture and Law from Macquarie University and a BA in History and Political Science from the University of Melbourne.
 Louisa’s leadership journey is defined by her commitment to inclusion, innovation, and impact.

-Dr Krishna Prasad Paudel
+Krishna Prasad Paudel

-Dr. Paudel has completed MBBS from Manipal College of Medical Sciences in 2002 and joined as Medical Officer of Department of Pediatrics Manipal Teaching Hospital which brought him to Pediatrics.
+Paudel has completed MBBS from Manipal College of Medical Sciences in 2002 and joined as Medical Officer of Department of Pediatrics Manipal Teaching Hospital which brought him to Pediatrics.
 He joined Government of Nepal Ministry of Health in 2004 as a Medical Officer starting career as In-charge of Bhimad Primary Health Care Centre Tanahun district.

 After serving Tanahun District for 2 years he was transferred to Kanti Children’s Hospital and in 2007 joined MD Pediatrics Residency at Institute of Medicine Maharajgunj Medical Campus, Tribhuvan University and completed it in 2010.
 He has served as different roles as a Medical officer and consultant Pediatrician at Kanti Children’s Hospital.
 Since 2013, He has served as Chief Consultant Pediatrician, chief of Unit, Head of Department as well as Director at Kanti Children’s Hospital as well as Associate Professor of Pediatrics at Kanti Children’s Hospital - Pediatrics Department of Pediatrics of NAMS.
 He did his Master of Public Health as an Australia Awards Scholarship at University of Melbourne in 2019 and he also served as Director of Child Health Division with leads National Immunization Program, Community based IMNCI and Childhood Nutrition and during COVID 19 pandemic led Epidemiology and Disease Control Division of Department of Health Service and now as chief of Policy Planning and Monitoring Division Ministry of Health and Population and National Focal point for Eye Health in Nepal.

-Dr Imran Khan
+Imran Khan

-Dr. Imran A. Khan has 20 years of experience across international development, academia, and clinical work.
+Imran A. Khan has 20 years of experience across international development, academia, and clinical work.
 He is the Director of Programme Strategy and Development at Sightsavers, where he leads the strategic and technical direction of the organization’s work in eye health, education, and inclusion.
 Imran serves as co-chair for the IAPB Climate Action working group.

 Imran obtained his Doctorate in Optometry concurrently with an MSc in Low Vision Rehabilitation from Salus University and completed a residency from the University of California, Berkeley.
 His interest in international eye care led him to complete a Masters in Public Health (MPH) from the London School of Hygiene & Tropical Medicine, and completed a Masters in Business Administration from the EuroMBA consortium.
 He has held faculty positions in the U.S., New Zealand, and the Netherlands.

-Dr Aaron Thembinkosi Magava
+Aaron Magava

-Dr Aaron Thembinkosi Magava is an Ophthalmologist and Public Health Expert based in Zimbabwe.
+Aaron Thembinkosi Magava is an Ophthalmologist and Public Health Expert based in Zimbabwe.
 He works in the Ministry of Health and Childcare at Marondera Provincial Hospital.
-He is current the outgoing IAPB Sub-Saharan Africa Chair.
+He is the outgoing IAPB Sub-Saharan Africa Chair.

-Dr Padmaja Kumari Rani
+Padmaja Kumari Rani

-Dr. Padmaja Kumari Rani is a distinguished vitreo-retinal surgeon specializing in diabetic retinopathy (DR) and Teleophthalmology with over 22 years of experience post-National Board-certified fellowship.
+Padmaja Kumari Rani is a distinguished vitreo-retinal surgeon specializing in diabetic retinopathy (DR) and Teleophthalmology with over 22 years of experience post-National Board-certified fellowship.
 She currently serves as the Network Associate Director of Teleophthalmology at LV Prasad Eye Institute (LVPEI).

 A prolific researcher, she has authored 188 peer-reviewed publications and led key projects, including the SN DREAMS, SMART India project and currently ICMR funded SMART (AI enabled) Diabetic Retinopathy Outcomes and Pathways.
 Dr. Rani has played a vital role in DR screening programs, optometrist training, and rural eye health initiatives.
 She has received multiple accolades, including the Nigerian Ophthalmology Society President Lecture Award (2022).
 She holds faculty positions at the University of Rochester.
 Her expertise extends to community eye health and AI-driven teleophthalmology solutions.